 - Moisture (Max) %

-Some dog foods may also show additional information such as the content of certain vitamins and minerals.
-Examples of this include:
+Some dog foods may also show additional information, such as the content of certain vitamins and minerals.
+Examples of this that are often included:

 - Phosphorus (Min) %